INVESTMENT INDUSTRY REGULATORY ORGANIZATION OF CANADA PRIVACY CODE

 Consent

-Applicable privacy laws may permit the collection, use, retention, or disclosure of personal information without consent and/or its collection from a source other than the individual.
-Where consent is required by applicable privacy laws, IIROC obtains such consent.
-Some of the personal information that IIROC collects, uses, retains and discloses is disclosed to IIROC by Regulated Persons and others who are subject to applicable privacy laws.
+Some of the personal information CIRO collects, uses, retains and discloses is provided to CIRO by Regulated Persons and others subject to applicable privacy laws.
 Under such laws, Regulated Persons and others must obtain appropriate consents when required.
-For more information, please see the Joint Regulatory Notice on Federal and Provincial Privacy Legislation, issued on December 3, 2003 and posted on www.iiroc.ca.
+For more information, please see the Joint Regulatory Notice on Federal and Provincial Privacy Legislation (MR-0256), issued on December 3, 2003 and posted on https://www.ciro.ca.

 Limiting collection